bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 # BokkyPooBah's Ether Refundable Prize

-A gift token backed by ethers.
+A digital gift token backed by ethers.

 My initial use is to incentivise The DAO token holders to withdraw their refunds, but anyone is free to use these unlimited (but increasingly costlier to purchase) tokens as a digital ETH gift card.